Steven-Maurice/esilv_api_project/README.md

 GET /ml/<id>
 ```

-Runs the vector embedding algorithm on a specific article.
+Runs the vector embedding algorithm on a specific article, and returns its embedding.

 | Parameter | Type | Description |
 | :--- | :--- | :--- |